divyadhimaan/system-design-playground/design-problems/consistent-hashing/main.md

 - Each physical server is assigned multiple positions on the ring → improves key distribution.
 - When a server is added/removed, only a fraction of its virtual nodes are affected, further reducing key remapping.
+- The key storing server is determined in the same way as before, by moving clockwise to the next server node.
 - ![virtual-nodes](../../images/consitentHashing/virtual-nodes.png)

+### Benefits of Virtual Nodes
+- As the number of virtual nodes increases, the distribution of keys becomes more balanced.
+- This is because the standard deviation gets smaller with more virtual nodes, leading to balanced data distribution.
+- Standard deviation measures how data are spread out.
+- The standard deviation will be smaller when we increase the number of virtual nodes.
+- However, more spaces are needed to store data about virtual nodes.
+- This is a tradeoff, and we can tune the number of virtual nodes to fit our system requirements.

+> `Weighting`: Allow different servers to have different capacity by assigning more virtual nodes, helps in better load distribution.

+## Finding affected keys to be remapped

+1. When a server is added:
+   - The affected range starts from the new server's position and goes anticlockwise until a server is found.
+   - All keys in this range need to be remapped to the new server.
+2. When a server is removed:
+   - The affected range starts from the removed server's position and goes anticlockwise until a server is found.
+   - All keys in this range need to be remapped to the next server clockwise.

+## Design Flow

+1. Client sends key-based request.
+2. Key hashed → find position on hash ring.
+3. Lookup algorithm finds nearest node clockwise.
+4. Route request to that server.

+## For Consistent Hashing Implementation
+- Use gossip protocols/Zookeeper/etcd to keep node membership updated.
+- **Replication**: Store key in multiple clockwise nodes for fault tolerance.
+- **Scaling**: Adding/removing nodes causes minimal reshuffling.

+## Example Use Cases
+- Distributed Caches (Memcached, Redis Cluster).
+- Distributed Databases (Cassandra, DynamoDB, Riak).
+- Content Delivery Networks (CDNs) for cache routing.
+- Sharded Key-Value Stores.
+- Load Balancers with consistent request-to-server mapping.

+## Real World Examples
+- Amazon DynamoDB uses consistent hashing for data distribution and replication.[Reference](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)
+- Apache Cassandra uses consistent hashing to distribute data across nodes in a cluster.[Reference](https://www.cs.cornell.edu/Projects/ladis2009/papers/lakshman-ladis2009.pdf)
+- Maglev, Google's software load balancer, uses consistent hashing for request distribution.[Reference](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44824.pdf)

+## Gist

+> Consistent hashing solves the problem of massive rehashing when nodes change by mapping both nodes and keys onto a hash ring.
+Only a small fraction of keys get remapped when nodes join/leave.
+Using virtual nodes ensures even distribution.
+It is widely used in distributed caches, databases, and CDNs.